BhagyashriJagdale/Playwright-Js/README.md

 # Playwright-JS
 # Form Submission Test Suite

-This is an automated test suite using Playwright to verify form submission functionality on the DemoQA practice form.
+This automated test suite uses Playwright to verify the functionality of the form submission on the DemoQA practice form.

 ## Prerequisites